 While some may have a shallow understanding of some of the science behind some of the aspects within sport psychology, many are "chancers" purporting to be established in the field.
 Some will be to the forefront in national media within the sport psychology space and some will name drop teams and individuals they have some form of link to - purporting to have inspired them to greatness!

-A doctor or any professional for that matter doesn’t go around name dropping about private consultations with their clients and a professional sport or performance psychologist doesn’t either.
+A doctor or any professional of standing doesn’t go around name dropping about private consultations with their clients and a professional sport or performance psychologist doesn’t either.

 Most of these people who some might deem as “fraudsters” will offer a lot and leave you with very little.
 Coaches, who know no better, bring them in to their team for a “talk” to “psych them up”.
 There is a science to how the brain facilitates and monitors control of the neuro-muscular system and anxiety within it and psyching somebody up when there are issues at play may actually be extremely debilitating for athletes.
 You, your athletes and your team in essence can and will be sold short.